The Trans Dinarica video trailer: crazy panoramas, dynamic cycling and friendly locals

 What kind of bicycle for the Trans Dinarica?
 Gravel, touring or MTB?

-We use gravel bikes for routing because they are fast on the road and relatively good on macadams.
+We used gravel bikes for exploring the route because they are fast on the road and relatively good on macadams.
 Above all, they are an excellent compromise because we don’t need a lot of luggage for our research work – a support van helps us with that.

-As far as luggage (and weight) is concerned, we would advise you to take only the most essential things with you, as you will pass by the market or store almost every day (every other day for sure).
+When cycling a long-distance bike route, as far as luggage (and weight) is concerned, we advise you to take only the most essential things with you, as you will pass by the market or store almost every day (every other day for sure).
 What is necessary and how many extra kilograms should be carried on bicycles, opinions differ so much that it is difficult to draw a line between what is an acceptable weight and what is decidedly too much.
 Just be aware that sometimes roads like this await you:

 How much asphalt and gravel is there on the way?

-Traveling through the country is always multifaceted; we experience it ourselves, and we are surrounded by nature, settlements, locals, animals … After our last experience in Serbia and Bosnia and Herzegovina, we believe that meeting people – locals who have been cultivating the Balkan soil for decades, is a more important component than in the case of traveling through more touristic countries.
-Using the example of one day, we will describe why we think so.
+Traveling through each Balkan country is always multifaceted; we experience it ourselves, and we are surrounded by nature, settlements, locals, animals … After our last cycling trip in Serbia and Bosnia and Herzegovina, we believe that meeting people—locals who have been cultivating the Balkan soil for decades—is a more important component than in the case of traveling through more touristic countries.
+In this article, we will share one day of our journey to highlight the deep sense of hospitality that makes Balkan travel truly unique.

+Our first stop on the Serbian section of Trans Dinarica was the small town of Sjenica.
 “Whenever you want!
-If it’s at 7:00 a.m., let it be at 7:00 a.m.,” answered the owner of a house in Sjenica, in which she rents out a few rooms from this year, when asked when we can have breakfast.
+If it’s at 7:00 a.m., let it be at 7:00 a.m.,” answered the owner of a house, in which she rents out a few rooms this year when asked when we can have breakfast.
 When I went to prepare the bikes for the next trip in the morning, at 6:40 she was already walking from one kitchen to another (outside) kitchen.
 Inside she was putting different kinds of cheeses and pickled vegetables on plates, outside she was frying ‘uštipci’ (a kind of fried bread) and fresh green peppers, and under the tablecloth, freshly baked homemade bread was cooling.
 At 6:58, the table was so full that we couldn’t finish it.
-But she wrapped up some uštipci, cheese and some dried meat for us to go on our way.
+But she wrapped up some uštipci, cheese, and some dried meat for us to go on our way.
 Here, we had lunch.

 In the evening, just a few kilometers before our last checkpoint of the day, we wanted to see the possibility of accommodation in a small village.
 An elderly man was outside making rakija and called his son from the house to ask for information about rooms.
 After a short conversation right through the windows of the van, we decided to stay right here, in the village.
 And here – again, in a few minutes, in addition to the promised clean beds, the table was full of homemade goodies, bread, meat, and fresh vegetables.
 And of course, glasses for rakija as we finished driving for the day.